nhayward/revpit/user/pages/02.editors/jeni-chappelle/bio.md

  * Stories based on cultures and communities that are underrepresented in the market, specifically by authors from those communities

 **DO NOT SEND ME...**
+ * Any genre other than fantasy or romantasy
+ * Middle grade
  * Epic fantasy
  * Novels in verse
  * Military-based or political fantasy.
 It's okay as a subplot, just not the main plot.